Cervical Smear Test

 Information about all methods of contraception can be discussed with our Practice Nurses at a routine appointment.
 Read more about your contraceptive options at www.fpa.org.uk.

 The practice offers advice on all methods of contraception and can carry out insertion of Coils (IUS & IUD) and Contraceptive Implants.
-Coils are fitted by Dr Birney, Dr Graham and Dr Russell and Implants by Dr Birney, Dr Graham and Dr Haldane; a 10 minute telephone appointment with the relevant doctor is the best way to learn more about whether one of these particular methods would suit you.
+Coils are fitted by Dr Birney and Dr McFarlane and Implants by Dr Birney, Dr Burgess, Dr Haldane and ANP Linsey Keiller; a 10 minute telephone appointment with the relevant clinician is the best way to learn more about whether one of these particular methods would suit you.

 Pregnancy testing and Emergency Contraception can be arranged if required.
 These services are also available at any of the Pharmacies in St Andrews by speaking to the Pharmacist.